jhechavarria/say.sh/README.md

 #### Live changing language

-If default configuration language doesn't fit with a text written in different language, you can overwrite it in command call.
+If default configuration language doesn't fit with given text, you can overwrite it in command call.

 ```
 say it-IT Buongiorno a tutti!